 - 3/4 tsp salt (I use table salt)

 - 1 - 1 1/2 tsp red chilli powder or cayenne pepper (Note 2)

 - 1 1/4 tsp garam masala (Note 3)

 - Cilantro/coriander leaves

-Garnish with red chilli flakes and cilantro/coriander leaves.
-Serve with rice - and/or flatbreads!
+- Garnish with red chilli flakes and cilantro/coriander leaves.
+Serve with basmati rice or plain white rice - and/or flatbreads!